jacobhmurphy/ninja-tasker/README.md

 \*\* Back-end

 - set up express server to accept incoming DELETE requests - DONE
-- use params place holder to identify the items to be deleted by index - ALMOST DONE?
+- use params place holder to identify the items to be deleted by index - DONE
-- remove item from LIST
+- remove item from LIST - DONE

 \*\* Front-end

-- manipulate the DOM to send DELETE request to express server delete route when an item is clicked.
+- manipulate the DOM to send DELETE request to express server delete route when an item is clicked. - DONE